plutolove/llvm-project/libc/docs/index.rst

 Platform Support
 ================

-Most development is currently targeting Linux on x86_64, aarch64, arm, and RISC-V. Embedded/baremetal targets are supported on arm and RISC-V, and Windows and MacOS have limited support (may be broken).
+Most development is currently targeting x86_64 and aarch64 on Linux.
+Several functions in the libc have been tested on Windows.
 The Fuchsia platform is slowly replacing functions from its bundled libc with functions from this project.